ParthSurnar/ParthSurnar/README.md

 # Hey there, I'm Parth Surnar! 👋

 ## About Me
 I'm a passionate developer with a deep love for coding and technology.
 I thrive on solving complex problems and creating innovative solutions.
-Whether it's web development, algorithm design, or learning new languages, I am always eager to expand my knowledge and push my limits.
+Whether it's web development, Mastering Libraries and Frameworks, or learning new languages, I am always eager to expand my knowledge and push my limits.
 My goal is to become a leading programmer whose work inspires future generations. 🚀

 ## Connect with Me
 [![Twitter](https://img.shields.io/badge/Twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white)](https://x.com/SurnarParth)